kolinsturt/kolinsturt.github.io/_posts/2018-06-01-privacy_activists_investigators.md

 Police can only attempt to search your phone on arrest, however, you do not have to give them your password to unlock the device.
 They may use forensic tools on it anyway but it’s not always successful.
 Currently the iOS 13 update had stopped much of the police force's ability to unlock the phone with their [GrayKey](https://graykey.grayshift.com/) devices.
 It’s a cat and mouse game.
 A new workaround is available and it’s only a matter of time before all the forces get the update, but by then Apple may have patched it again.

 In regards to the private messaging app Signal, you can add a lock screen on app open.
 If someone obtains your phone unlocked or does a data dump of the device, the signal database will still be encrypted.
-(I helped work on this part of the Signal App so feel free to ask me any questions about it's implementation)
+(I helped work on this part of the Signal App so feel free to ask me any questions about it's implementation).

 In the event any of your electronic devices are taken from you, login to your social media account dashboards as soon as possible and sign out of all connected devices.
 Then change the passwords to all your accounts so they can not still be accessed.